Adjective Clause

 4. The dog which lives over there is very scary.

 Point 3: We use that and who in defining clauses with people.
-No subject is needed in these cases.
+In these sentences, no extra subject is needed in the relative clause.

 1. I know a guy that owns his own island.